Trains is now ClearML

 You can configure the

-Cleanup Service in the Trains Web (UI), and then enqueue the Task to execute in Trains services mode.
+Cleanup Service in the Trains Web (UI), and then enqueue the Task to execute in the Trains Agent services container.
 It is pre-loaded in Trains Server and its status is Draft (editable).
 Or, run the script cleanup_service.py, with options to run locally or as a service.

 Running the cleanup service